bayileyegnabate/pewlett_hackard_analysis/README.md

 - The results of this analysis will help PH how to proceed to fill will be vacant positions based on title and department.

-- The upcoming retirements for each title is summrized in the teable bellow:
+- The upcoming retirements for each title is summrized in the table bellow:

 <table border="1" class="dataframe">
   <thead>